 300 days are spent on placement over the three years of training.
 The current Year 1 placement schedule is outlined below.
 Please note that this is subject to change but will give you an idea of what to expect.
 Placements 1-3 are typically spent in the same EA office with the same supervisor(s).
-Placement 4 is in a different EA office, and Placement 5 (Elective) is organised by the student, in conjunction with personal tutor/year tutor.
-All our fieldwork supervisors complete mandatory supervision training prior to supervising a student.
+Placement 4 is in a different EA office, and Placement 5 (Elective) is organised by the student, in conjunction with the personal tutor/year tutor.
+All of our fieldwork supervisors complete mandatory supervision training prior to supervising a student.

-Placement Overview - DECAP Year one
+Placement Overview - DECAP Year 1

-Tradement everyiew Beat Tear one Placement Location Nature of Placement Number of days Dates Flacement OI days 1 EAs Observation Week 5 During Semester 1 & 2 EAs Observational assessment 5 During Semester 1 3 EAs EPS casework 20 Semester 2 - January N.B.
-Fridays QUB/Study Days 4 EAs EPS casework and therapeutic intervention 42 (6 week block 30 days), plus 12 days (two days per week) Semester 2 - End of February to Easter holidays (block 30 days) - N.B.
-Fridays are QUB/Study Days Semester 3 - After Easter - end of May (12 days - two per week) 5 Elective Trainee choice 18 Semester 2: June TOTAL DAYS 90
+Placement Location Nature of Placement Number of Days Dates 1 EA Observation Week 5 During Semester 1 & 2 EA Observational 5 During Semester 1 2 assessment 3 EA EPS casework 20 Semester 2 - January N.B.
+Fridays are QUB/Study Days 4 EA EPS casework and therapeutic intervention 42 (6-week block 30 days), plus 12 days (two days per week) Semester 2 - End of February to Easter holidays (block 30 days) - N.B.
+Fridays are QUB/Study Days Semester 3 - After Easter - end of May (12 days - two per week) 5 Elective Trainee choice 18 Semester 3: June TOTAL DAYS 90